History of Trieste: Creation of the free port and city development

 Trieste was occupied three times by the troops of Napoleon, in 1797, in 1805 and 1809, in these short periods the city lost the ancient autonomy with the consequent suspension of the free port status.
 The first French occupation was very brief, beginning in March 1797 and lasting only two months.
 A large part of the population had abandoned in the city owing to the imminent arrival of Napoleon's troops, however the Napoleonic government proved to be less revolutionary than the citizens expected, with many returning to the city over the following days.
-Napoleon himself visited Trieste on April 29 and his troops left the city in may following the Peace of Leoben.
+Napoleon himself visited Trieste on 29 April and his troops left the city in may following the Peace of Leoben.
 The second French occupation lasted from December 1805 until March 1806.
 Despite the short duration of the first two occupations the democratic ideas brought by the French troops began spreading in Trieste which began developing an Italian identity.

-The third occupation began on the 17th of May 1809 and starting from the 15th of October Trieste was annexed to the Illyrian Provinces.
-This occupation ended on the 8th of November 1813 when Trieste was captured by the Habsburgs at the end of the Siege of Trieste.
+The third occupation began on 17 May 1809 and starting from 15 October Trieste was annexed to the Illyrian Provinces.
+This occupation ended on 8 November 1813 when Trieste was captured by the Habsburgs at the end of the Siege of Trieste.

 Under the Habsburgs Trieste continued to grow, thanks to the opening of the Austrian Southern Railway in 1857.
 In the 1860s it was elevated to the rank of the state capital of the Austrian Littoral region (Oesterreichisches Küstenland).
 In the last decades of the 19th century the city became the fourth biggest urban area in the Austro-Hungarian Empire (after Vienna, Budapest and Prague).

 Commercial and industrial development of the city in the second half of the nineteenth century and the first 15 years of the next century (30,000 employees in the secondary sector in 1910) led to the birth and development of some pockets of social exclusion.
 Trieste at the time had a high infant mortality, higher than that of the Italian cities and one of the highest tuberculosis rates in Europe.
 Those factors further deepened the already increasing gap between the countryside, populated mostly by ethnic Slovenes, and the city proper, with its Italian language and traditions.